 We want to hear what you think about this article.
 Submit a letter to the editor or write to email@example.com.

 Kasia Cieplak-Mayr von Baldegg

-is the executive producer for video at The Atlantic
+is the former executive producer and general manager of Atlantic Studios at The Atlantic